djdebonis/linguistic_landscape_south_denver/README.md

 # soc_ling_final

 Linguistic landscape on the East and West sides of the Platte River in South Denver: competing frequencies & functions of Spanish.
-Final project for Introduction to Social Linguistics course at The Unviersity of Colorado, Denver, taught by Gabriela DeRobles.
+Final project for Introduction to Social Linguistics course at The Unviersity of Colorado, Denver, taught by Professor Gabriela DeRobles.

 The code is still a mess.